2026 Nashville Christmas Lighting Guide

 Linear Footage

-How much of your home you want lit: rooflines, eaves, columns, walkways, and landscape features.
-A 50-foot front roofline is a very different job than a 180-foot wraparound.
+The single biggest driver of cost is how much of your home you want lit — rooflines, eaves, columns, walkways, and any landscape features.
+A 50-foot front roofline is a fundamentally different job than a 180-foot wraparound.

 Be cautious of any installer who quotes you sight-unseen over the phone with no walkthrough.
 Accurate quotes require seeing your home.